-This course is designed to provide students with scientific literacy in Chemistry and Life Sciences.
-Topics are explored through inquiry, discussion, projects, lab investigations, research and technology.
-Basic concepts in biology and chemistry are woven into the curriculum.
-It provides an excellent foundation in the basic topics of general chemistry and biology, always placing an emphasis on how each topic relates to daily life.
-Lecture, demonstrations, videos, computer simulations and traditional hands-on lab activities are used throughout this course.
+This course is designed to provide students with scientific literacy in Chemistry and Biochemistry.
+Topics are explored through inquiry, discussion, projects, lab investigations, research, and technology.
+Basic concepts in chemistry and biochemistry are woven into the curriculum.
+It provides an excellent foundation in the basic topics of general chemistry, always placing an emphasis on how each topic relates to daily life.
+Lectures, demonstrations, videos, computer simulations, and traditional hands-on lab activities are used throughout this course.
 This course has been designed to meet Next Generation Science Standards.
-Topics include scientific method and experimentation, biochemistry, ecology, human body systems, classifying matter, liquids, solids, gases and mixtures, properties of water, acids and bases, chemical bonds, and an introduction to chemical reactions.
+Topics include human body chemistry, scientific method and experimentation, classifying matter, liquids, solids, gases and mixtures, solutions, properties of water, atomic structure, acids and bases, stoichiometry, chemical bonds, and an introduction to chemical reactions.